njmmatthieu/open-targets/README.md

 This repository contains a [BioCypher](https://biocypher.org) adapter for Open Targets data version 25.12.
 The project is currently under active development.

+> **AI Usage Disclaimer**: This project makes extensive use of AI.
+The author guarantees that every effort has been made to oversee the architecture and coding style and review the generated content for quality and consistency.

 ## Table of Contents
 - [Overview](#overview)
 - [Prerequisites](#prerequisites)